filp/whoops/README.md

 - Includes a Silex Service Provider for painless integration with [Silex](http://silex.sensiolabs.org/)
 - Includes a Phalcon Service Provider for painless integration with [Phalcon](http://phalconphp.com/)
 - Includes a Module for equally painless integration with [Zend Framework 2](http://framework.zend.com/)
+- Includes a Module for integration with the [CakePHP Framework](http://cakephp.org/)
 - Easy to extend and integrate with existing libraries
 - Clean, well-structured & tested code-base (well, except `pretty-template.php`, for now...)